 Pin for later:

-Simple, healthy muffins free of dairy, refined sugars, oil and gluten.
+Simple, healthy muffins you can make in a blender!
+They’re free of dairy, refined sugars, oil and gluten.

 Now, if baking doesn’t seem to fit in your busy schedule (I hear you!), you’re going to love these muffins because a blender does all the work!
 So toss everything in, relax while they bake, and have healthy snacks prepared for the whole week.